 Meet the Executive Team

-John Ford, Head of Programming for Cooper Media's Quest and Justice Network, oversses all program acquisitions, production and scheduling for the networks.
+John Ford, Head of Programming for TEGNA's Quest and Justice Network, oversees all program acquisitions, production and scheduling for the networks.
 Ford's career spans more than thirty years in media, including senior executive positions at Discovery Communications, Inc., National Geographic Channel and in public television.
 Under his tenure, Ford's channels have earned numerous primetime and news and documentary Emmy awards and two Peabody Awards.
 Ford has been termed a "legendary" programmer by CableFax and honored by independent producers with their CINE Leadership Award.

 Previously, Ford also formed Jfordmedia Consulting where he was recently the head of creative at SyncSense, applying neuroscience principles to short-form video to make it more effective in achieving engagement and audience ratings.
 Recent clients include TNT, Travel Channel, National Geographic Channel and ABC.